Alexander Shveitser

 Alexander Davydovich Shveitser (1923–2002) was a Russian linguist specializing in American English.
 A professor and doctor of philology, Shveitser was a translator and interpreter from English and German, one of the founders of the Russian theory of translation, and of the Soviet schools of simultaneous interpretation.
 He was a pioneering scholar in the nascent field of sociolinguistics.

 Early life

-Born into a middle-class Jewish family in Moscow, he was studying at the Military Institute of Foreign Languages when World War II broke out.
+Born into a middle-class Jewish family in Moscow, he studied at the Military Institute of Foreign Languages when World War II broke out.
 He joined the military at the age of 19 and served with distinction receiving numerous military decorations.
 After the war was over he participated in the 1946 Tokyo War Crimes Tribunal.